-Based on our past human experience and historical account that intelligence most likely emerged from active perception and tight/attentive mechanisms that entail 3D interactions with the real-world phenomena through multi-sensory input \cite{pfeifer2006body, marcus2020next}.
-In other words, the biological intelligence requires to exist in multi-dimensional feedback-enabled open environments to emerge and develop \cite{marcus2020next}.
-We can think of different models of natural intelligence \cite{davis2011theory}\footnote{According to Gardner, natural(istic) intelligence refers to the ability to recognize, categorize, and interact with elements of the environment, including objects, animals, and plants.
-This type of intelligence enables us to distinguish between different species, groups of people, or objects and to comprehend their interrelationships.}, but one of the observable models that is immediately accessible and intriguing is the human intelligence which has been leveraged by machine intelligence innovators (particularly deep learning community) in the past for so many years to inspire novel architectures, training methodologies, learning techniques, etc. Multi-model sensory input processing is essential to human intelligence as there is considerable evidence to support their joint progression early in childhood \cite{petrini2014vision,gori2012visual}.
-In fact, recent work on the computational modellings of visually guided haptic sensory systems advocate for the value of multimodal fusion to improve the visual experience and performance \cite{wan2020artificial}.
-As different sensory systems can be linked to distinct intelligent behaviors, growing number of studies seem to suggest that their synchronization and fusion lead to more accuracy in completion of specific tasks \cite{gao2016deep}, which demonstrates the potential for integrating more general and non-biological intelligences.
-One of the most compelling pieces of evidence supporting this finding is the success of multimodal foundation models, which have demonstrated that a missing modality can be compensated for by the presence of other modalities as part of their emergent behavior \cite{wu2023pi}.
+Biological intelligence most likely emerged from active perception and tight/attentive mechanisms that entail 3D interactions with real-world phenomena through multi-sensory input \cite{pfeifer2006body, marcus2020next}.
+In other words, biological intelligence requires to exist in multi-dimensional feedback-enabled open environments to emerge and develop \cite{marcus2020next}, which eventually manifests agency-like behaviour. {When developing such models, one may consider various levels of natural intelligence}\footnote{According to Gardner, naturalistic intelligence is the ability to identify, categorize, and engage with environmental elements like objects, animals, and plants.
+This enables differentiation between species, groups, or objects and understanding their ontological connections.} \cite{davis2011theory}. {Human intelligence, being immediately observable, has long informed machine-intelligence research—particularly the deep learning community—driving the design of novel architectures, training methodologies, and learning techniques.
+Multimodal sensory processing is fundamental to human intelligence, with considerable evidence for its joint development in early childhood \cite{gori2012visual}}.
+In fact, recent work on the computational modelings of visually guided haptic sensory systems advocates for the value of multimodal fusion to improve the visual experience and performance \cite{wan2020artificial}.
+As different sensory systems can be linked to distinct intelligent behaviors, a growing number of studies suggest that their synchronization and fusion lead to improved accuracy in the completion of specific tasks \cite{gao2016deep}, which demonstrates the potential for integrating more general and non-biological intelligences.
+One of the most compelling pieces of evidence supporting this finding is the success of multimodal FMs, which showed that a missing modality can be compensated by the presence of other modalities \cite{wu2023pi}.